djalbat/murmuration/README.md

 # Murmuration

-Database connections, transactions and migrations.
+Database statements, transactions and migrations.

 There are two specific packages that you should make use of instead this one: